Glossary

-Imagine standing on the edge of a skyscraper, your heart racing.
-You’re safe, but only because of the slender harness wrapped around you.
-How often do we pause and think about the silent guardians in our lives, like the safety harnesses used by countless workers every day?
+Picture standing on the edge of a skyscraper, heart racing.
+You are safe, but only because of the slender harness wrapped around you.
+Most of us rarely stop to think about the quiet equipment that keeps workers alive at height, day after day.

 Harness and Lanyard Inspection: How to Inspect and Wear a Harness Correctly